grantjenks/python-sortedcontainers/docs/performance-scale.rst

 \log_2{\frac{n}{m}}`.
 All these terms are minimized with :math:`n = m`.
 However that maximizes the cost of step (3), :math:`O(n * m)`.

-Once again our best bounds will be to use the cube root of "n":
+Once again our best bounds will be to use the cube root of `n`:

 .. math::